Respiration — Key Points

 The first step is Glycolysis which breaks glucose down to pyruvate This pyruvate can be used in either a:

-• Yeast fermentation - where pyruvate is converted to ethanol
+- Alcoholic fermentation (plants & yeast) - where pyruvate is converted to ethanol

 Important (NAD)